Brazilian court okays Renova Energia's filing for bankruptcy protection

-SAO PAULO, Oct 17 (Reuters) - A Brazilian court has accepted a bankruptcy protection request filed by renewable energy firm Renova Energia SA RNEW11.SA, the company said in a securities filing late Wednesday.
+SAO PAULO, Oct 17 (Reuters) - A Brazilian court has accepted a bankruptcy protection request filed by renewable energy firm Renova Energia SA RNEW11.SA, nominating KPMG Corporate Finance as the court administrator, the company said in a securities filing late Wednesday.

 Renova Energia said earlier on Wednesday its bankruptcy filing involved a total debt of 3.1 billion reais ($745.5 million).

-The announcement, which drove its shares sharply lower, came two days after key shareholder Light SA LIGT3.SA sold its 17.17% stake in Renova to an investment fund for a symbolic value of 1 real.
+The announcement, which drove its shares sharply lower, came two days after key shareholder Light SA LIGT3.SA sold its 17.17% stake in Renova to an investment fund for a symbolic value of 1 real, leading Chief Financial Officer Claudio Ribeiro to resign.

+The exits of Light and Ribeiro follow years of unsuccessful talks to sell Renova's wind farm projects, which have racked up debt and raised concerns about their timely completion.

 (Reporting by Gabriela Mello; Editing by Mark Potter)